TV Aerial Installation Services In Annan

 If you require an aerial in order to view Freeview then we can do this for you with ease.
 Large trees and buildings are some of the main obstacles for TV signals.
 Which is why we don’t have any height restrictions, unlike our competitors.
 We can even install brackets onto your chimney for extra height if needed.
 Thus ensuring we place your aerial in its prime position.

-Our additional TV services
+Other TV services

 In conjunction with aerial and satellite installations we offer a range of services.
 For instance, at Mike Harris TV Aerial Installer Annan we provide TV wall-mounting services for all plasma and LCD TVs.
 Our technicians will install your wall-mount at the prime angle, allowing you to enjoy your viewing experience.